 On May 1st we celebrated National Herb Day!
 Herbs and spices are widely used for medicinal and culinary purposes.
-Culinary herbs are used to add or enhance the flavors of foods but they also have many health benefits.
+Culinary herbs are used to add or enhance the flavors of foods but they also have many great health benefits.
+Speaking of health benefits, if you’re interested in improving your health, consider joining our MaxWell Care Program.

 Herbs and spices as a group have antioxidant, anti-microbial, neuro-protective, and anti-inflammatory compounds.
 Herbs and spices can help with blood sugars, support liver detoxification, and improve digestion.